 In fact, one study has shown that “adults experience a 3% to 8% loss of muscle mass per decade, accompanied by resting metabolic rate reduction and fat accumulation.”

 - As we get older, there is an accelerated decrease in muscle mass and strength; and

 - A decrease in strength leads to a lower capacity for physical activity and overall willingness to train (not only we are weaker but also spend less time being active).

 Lower physical activity leads to a further decline in muscle fiber size.

 It’s like a vicious cycle.

-(good news is that resistance training can increase lean weight and strength, even at the older age).
+(Good news is that resistance training can increase lean weight and strength, even at an older age.)

 Here is the table of the percentage of your bodyweight that you should bench (based on the bench bodyweight ratio article from Healthline).

 |20||100% of your body weight|

 |50||75% of your body weight|